Conveuropean logo

 Newgrange Ireland

 One of the first places I visited when I moved to Ireland was the prehistoric complex of Newgrange.
-This UNESCO World Heritage Site is one most interesting ancient structures in Ireland, located near to the Boyne river, some 30 minutes north of Dublin.
-Apparently this place had some religious significance for the tribes living in this region more than 3000 years BC.
-As you can see in the picture I took on that opportunity I was very lucky to have an amazing sunny day.
+This UNESCO World Heritage Site is one of the most interesting ancient structures in Ireland, located near the Boyne River, some 30 minutes north of Dublin.
+Apparently, this place had religious significance for the tribes living in this region more than 3000 years BC.
+As you can see in the picture I took, on that opportunity, I was very lucky to have an amazing sunny day.

 Rock of Gibraltar from Linea de la Concepcion

-The only time I haven't been able to enter an European country was a long time ago when I was not an European citizen yet and I didn't have a British visa to get into Gibraltar, the British Overseas Territory located on the southern end of the Iberian Peninsula next to the "Linea de la conception" town in Spain.
+The only time I haven't been able to enter a European country was a long time ago when I was not a European citizen yet and I didn't have a British visa to get into Gibraltar, the British Overseas Territory located on the southern end of the Iberian Peninsula next to the "Linea de la concepcion" town in Spain.
 In this picture you can see the famous Rock of Gibraltar and that was almost the end of my visit to this place.
-Today I would be able to cross this border without any problem.
+Today I am able to cross this border without any problem.

 Wharf of the Caravels in Palos de la Frontera

-Last weekend I was reading in Wikipedia about some of the biggest misconceptions in history and of them was Christopher Columbus and earth round vs flat discussion.
-Back then many people agreed with the round earth concept but most of them disagreed with Columbus assessment about the distance needed to reach India from europe the other way around (and they were right).
-I remembered some years ago I visited the city Palos de la frontera in Spain and I had the opportunity to see some replicas of the caravels he used to navigate all the way to America.
-I remember thinking back then that I was able to understand why there was a rebellion just before they arrived to la Hispaniola.
-Maybe it’s not so clear in the picture but they were tiny for such an immense trip.
+Last weekend I was reading on Wikipedia about some of the biggest misconceptions in history, and one of them was the Christopher Columbus and Earth round vs. flat discussion.
+Back then, many people agreed with the round Earth concept, but most of them disagreed with Columbus's assessment about the distance needed to reach India from Europe the other way around (and they were right).
+Some years ago, I visited the city Palos de la Frontera in Spain, and I had the opportunity to see some replicas of the caravels he used to navigate all the way to America.
+I remember thinking back then that I was able to understand why there was a rebellion just before they arrived at La Hispaniola.
+Maybe it’s not so clear in the picture, but they were tiny for such an immense trip.

 Dismantling the Palace of the Republic